CharlieMHJeong/BashLab/disable_local_user.md

 * If the script is not executed with superuser privileges it will not attempt to create a user and returns an exit status of 1.
 * All messages associated with this event will be displayed on standard error.

+### 2. Usage Statement
-2. Provides a usage statement much like you would find in a man page if the user does not supply an account name on the command line and returns an exit status of 1.
-All messages associated with this event will be displayed on standard error.
+* Provides a usage statement much like you would find in a man page if the user does not supply an account name on the command line and returns an exit status of 1.
+* All messages associated with this event will be displayed on standard error.
   * Disables (expires/locks) accounts by default.
   * Allows the user to specify the following options:

-○ -d Deletes accounts instead of disabling them.
+  * -d Deletes accounts instead of disabling them.

-○ -r Removes the home directory associated with the account(s).
+  * -r Removes the home directory associated with the account(s).

-○ -a Creates an archive of the home directory associated with the accounts(s) and storesthe archive in the /archives directory.
+  * -a Creates an archive of the home directory associated with the accounts(s) and storesthe archive in the /archives directory.
 (NOTE: /archives is not a directory that exists by default on a Linux system.
 The script will need to create this directory if it does not exist.)
 ○ Any other option will cause the script to display a usage statement and exit with an exit status of 1.